As anyone who’s looked into Tesla’s warranty specifics knows, there’s plenty of ground to cover. We’re here to help break it down for you!

 Buyers looking for a used Model X may want to take note of the fact that Tesla’s pre-2020 warranty for the Model X was either an 8 year and unlimited mile warranty for a battery pack 70kWh or greater, or an 8 year and 125,000 mile warranty for a 60 kWh battery pack.

-The Performance and Long Range Model Y battery warranty covers the battery pack and components for 120,000 miles or 8 years and minimum battery retention capacity of 70% (or degradation of battery capacity over 30%).
+The Performance and Long Range Model Y battery warranty covers the battery pack and components for 120,000 miles (Model Y Standard is 100,000 miles) or 8 years and minimum battery retention capacity of 70% (or degradation of battery capacity over 30%).
 Warranty terms include cost coverage for parts, repair, and labor.

 The Model Y’s battery warranty does not cover damage due to battery compartment flooding, attempts at service by non-certified personnel, fire (except in the case of battery fire in the conditions mentioned above), or failure to follow best battery charging practices.